-- If there is an emergency message of some kind, or
+- If there is an emergency message of some kind

 - If the president sends a message.

 Push notifications are a game changer.
-Used in the right way they can help you to connect to your employees in meaningful ways, create value for them, increase engagement and ultimately boost the employee experience.
+Used correctly they can help you to connect to your employees in meaningful ways, create value for them, increase engagement and ultimately boost the employee experience.